-The above algorithms need to use the gradients of objective function to update the parameters.
+The above first-order methods need to use gradients of the objective function to update the variables.
 In many machine learning problems, however, the explicit gradients of their objective functions are difficult or infeasible to access.
 For example, in the reinforcement learning \citep{malik2020derivative,kumar2020zeroth,huang2020momentum}, it is difficult to calculate the explicit gradients of their objective functions.
-Even worse, in the adversarial attack to black-box deep neural networks (DNNs) \cite{chen2018frank}, only prediction labels can be obtained.
-To solve such back-box problem \eqref{eq:1}, the zeroth-order methods \citep{ghadimi2013stochastic,duchi2015optimal} have been widely used with only querying the function value of $f(x)$ and not accessing to its explicit formation.
+Even worse, in the black-box adversarial attack to deep neural networks (DNNs) \citep{chen2018frank}, only prediction labels can be obtained.
+To solve such back-box problem \eqref{eq:1} where only the objective function values can be obtained, the zeroth-order methods \citep{ghadimi2013stochastic,duchi2015optimal} have been widely used with only querying values of the function $f(x)$ and not accessing to its explicit formation.
 Recently, some zeroth-order stochastic algorithms \citep{ghadimi2013stochastic,duchi2015optimal,Nesterov2017RandomGM,chen2019zo} have been presented by using the smoothing techniques such as Gaussian-distribution and Uniform-distribution smoothing.
-Similarly, these zeroth-order stochastic algorithms also suffer from the large variances resulting in a high query complexity of $O(d\epsilon^{-4})$ \cite{ghadimi2013stochastic} for finding an $\epsilon$-stationary point.
-To improve the query complexity, \citet{fang2018spider,ji2019improved} recently proposed accelerated zeroth-order stochastic gradient algorithms (\emph{i.e.}, SPIDER-SZO and ZO-SPIDER-Coord) based on the variance reduced technique of SPIDER \citep{fang2018spider}.
-Although these two methods obtain a lower query complexity of $O(d\epsilon^{-3})$, these methods require large batches in both inner and outer loops of algorithms.
-At the same time, the practical performances of the methods are not consistent with their low query complexity, because these methods require large batches and strict learning rates to achieve this low complexity.
+Similarly, these zeroth-order stochastic algorithms also suffer from large variances resulting in a high query complexity of $O(d\epsilon^{-4})$ \citep{ghadimi2013stochastic} for finding an $\epsilon$-stationary point.
+To reduce the query complexity, \citet{fang2018spider,ji2019improved} recently proposed some accelerated zeroth-order stochastic algorithms (\emph{i.e.}, SPIDER-SZO and ZO-SPIDER-Coord) based on the variance reduced technique of SPIDER \citep{fang2018spider}.
+Although these accelerated zeroth-order methods obtain a lower query complexity of $O(d\epsilon^{-3})$, these methods require large batches in both inner and outer loops of algorithms.
+At the same time, the practical performances of these methods are not consistent with this low query complexity, since they require large batches and strict learning rates to achieve it.